FiveM-Scripts/Cops_FiveM/README.md

 * Cops can take their service in the police station
 * Cops can take a break in the police station again
 * When in service, cops can take/store a cop vehicle
-* They can cuff (credits to Marxy : https://forum.fivem.net/t/release-simple-cuff-script-and-example-resource/4200)
+* They can cuff (credits to @Marxy : https://forum.fivem.net/t/release-simple-cuff-script-and-example-resource/4200)
 * They can force a cuffed player to enter in a vehicle

 # Changelog
-You can find the changelog [here](CHANGELOG.md)
+You can find the changelog [here](https://github.com/Kyominii/Cops_FiveM/blob/master/CHANGELOG.md)

 # Contribute
 if you are a developer and  would like to contribute any help is welcome!
-The contribution guide can be found [here](CONTRIBUTING.md).
+The contribution guide can be found [here](https://github.com/Kyominii/Cops_FiveM/blob/master/CONTRIBUTING.md).

 (Readme, Contributing and Changelog files from by [FiveM Script](https://github.com/FiveM-Scripts/), thanks ^^)